roman-spiridonov/yargs-config/README.md

     meta: {
         yourOption: {
             desc: 'This is my option',
+            alias: 'y'
-            type: 'number'
+            // type: 'number'  // can be populated automatically
+            // default: 1  // can be populated automatically
         },
         nested: {
             nestedOption: {
-                desc: 'This is nested option',
+                desc: 'This is nested option'
-                type: 'string'
+                // type: 'string'  // can be populated automatically }
-            }
         }
     }